Webtrends Tracking Code

-According to main principle A.4 of the Combined Code, there should be “a formal, rigorous and transparent procedure” for the appointment of new directors.
-In other words, the days of putting your friends from the golf club on the board are over.
+According to main principle B.2 of the UK Corporate Governance Code, there should be ‘a formal, rigorous and transparent procedure’ for the appointment of new directors.
+In other words, the days of putting your friends from the golf club on the board are long over.

-There is no ban on the chairman or the chief executive being a member – as is consistent with the committee’s role in making recommendations for executive as well as non-executive appointments.
-The chairman may chair the committee – though they should stand aside when it comes to choosing their successor.
+There is no ban on the chief executive being a member – as is consistent with the committee’s role in making recommendations for executive as well as non-executive appointments.
+The committee should be chaired by one of the independent non-executives or the company chairman, though he should stand aside when it comes to appointing his successor.

 The committee is expected to: